 - Blood lead tests may be ordered to screen adults in the workplace when lead contamination is possible.
 Family members also may be screened because lead can be carried home on clothing.
 This testing conforms to federal and state laws for occupational exposure.

 - Adults with hobbies involving lead-based paints, ceramics, or gasoline should also be tested.

 - Pregnant women and mothers who are breastfeeding may be screened if they are at increased risk of lead exposure.

-For both children and adults, lead testing may be ordered when signs and symptoms suggest potential lead poisoning.
+For children and adults, lead testing may be ordered when signs and symptoms suggest potential lead poisoning.
 These symptoms are non-specific and may include:

-- Changes in mood
+- Changes in mood and/or cognitive ability

 - Nausea, prolonged stomach distress